scivision/mumps/README.md

 For offline usage, the user can specify a local MUMPS source archive like `cmake -Bbuild -DMUMPS_url=/path/to/mumps.zip` If mumps-solver.org is unavailable, try [mumps_archive](https://github.com/gsylvand/mumps_archive/) which has the same source tarfiles.

+Optional support for CUDA GPA and xKBLAS GPU-accelerated BLAS is [available](./Readme_options.md).

 CMake builds MUMPS quickly and more conveniently than the original Makefiles.
 CMake allows easy reuse of MUMPS in external projects via any of: